MicrosoftDocs/ATADocs/ATADocs/ata-prerequisites.md

 -    Recommended: User should have read-only permissions on the Deleted Objects container.
 This allows ATA to detect bulk deletion of objects in the domain.
 For information about configuring read-only permissions on the Deleted Objects container, see the **Changing permissions on a deleted object container** section in the [View or Set Permissions on a Directory Object](https://technet.microsoft.com/library/cc816824%28v=ws.10%29.aspx) topic.

 -   Optional: A user account of a user who has no network activities.
 This account is configured as the ATA Honeytoken user.
 To configure the Honeytoken user, you need the SID of the user account, not the username.
-For more information, see [Working with ATA Detection Settings](https://docs.microsoft.com/en-us/advanced-threat-analytics/deploy-use/working-with-detection-settings) topic.
+For more information, see [Configure IP address exclusions and Honeytoken user](install-ata-step7.md).

 -   Optional: In addition to collecting and analyzing network traffic to and from the domain controllers, ATA can use Windows events 4776, 4732, 4733, 4728, 4729, 4756 and 4757 to further enhance ATA Pass-the-Hash, Brute Force, Modification to sensitive groups and Honey Tokens detections.
 These can be received from your SIEM or by setting Windows Event Forwarding from your domain controller.
 Events collected provide ATA with additional information that is not available via the domain controller network traffic.